Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Students accessing one or more subjects at a School of Distance Education

-The non-State school generally pays the fee for the provision of distance education to the School of Distance Education and provides computer, internet and telephone access at school for the school based studies.
+The non-state school generally pays the fee for the provision of distance education to the School of Distance Education and provides computer, internet and telephone access at school for the school-based studies.

 Secondary students undertaking TAFE / tertiary studies or school–based apprenticeship or traineeship